Courses with a Community Partnership

 BIOL 187: HIV-AIDS: Science, Society and Service

 This course covers the molecular biology of HIV infection, the biochemistry of antiviral interventions; and the causes and impact of the global HIV-AIDS pandemic, including the interrelationships among HIV-AIDS, prejudice, race, and stigma.
-Includes a community service project in partnership with local AIDS organizations.
+This course will be offered for the first time as an Inside-Out course in partnership with the California Rehabilitation Center (CRC) for men in Norco, CA. To learn more about Inside-Out courses in general please visit Inside Outside Center.

 CSCI 124: User Interface Design

 This course is an introduction into both human-computer interaction and user-centered design.
 It is for students interested in designing computer systems that are both useful and usable for solving real-world problems.
-You will learn about four core principles of user-centric design: user and task analysis (needs finding), ideation, prototyping, and user testing (iterative refinement).
+Students will learn about four core principles of user-centric design: user and task analysis (needs finding), ideation, prototyping, and user testing (iterative refinement).